MEET THE ANIMALS

-- Bamboo leaves (some find this plant a nuisances but our kangaroos go crazy over them)
+Bamboo leaves (some find this plant a nuisance but our kangaroos go crazy over them)

-- Red Grapes (these are a favorite of our lemeur Zoomy and our cotimundi Katie)
+Red Grapes (these are a favorite of our lemurs, Zoomy and Lamar, and our coatimundis, Katie and Reuben)

 These are just a few but they also eat strawberries, cabbage, spinach, asparagus, raspberries, and much more.
 If it's a vegetable or fruit we probably have an animal that would enjoy it!!

-We also have a use for any left over dry dog or cat food you may have, as these are a staple part of the porcupine and cotimundi's diet.
-Hay for livestock and wheat straw for bedding are 2 items essential to our every day Zoooperation, along with kennels, crates, fencing, and puppy pads.
+We also have a use for any leftover dry dog or cat food you may have, as these are a staple part of the porcupine and coatimundi's diet.
+Hay for livestock and wheat straw for bedding are 2 items essential to our every day Zoo operation, along with kennels, crates, fencing, and puppy pads.

 is a 3 year old Gray Wolf malamute hybrid, often referred to as a "Wolamute", which is a cross between the Alaskan Malamute dog and a Gray Wolf (Timber Wolf).
 They inherit the physical characteristics and behavioral patterns of their parents.
 Like the Gray Wolf, this large breed has pointy ears and a combination of dark and light markings that are visible on its body throughout its lifetime.
 He has a very distinct howl, which is individual to each animal.
 The life span is 10-15 years and full grown they weigh between 115-175 pounds.
 This breed is considered one of the oldest domesticated wolf-dog hybrids in the world.
 Axle Rose came to us mid 2017 from a family home environment where he was raised from a puppy.
 During initial acclimation to his new home he stayed in the house the first 4 months, often sleeping with family members.
 We are happy he has adjusted well to his life at the Zoo!!